Do I need to have an appointment?

 How does a house call work?

-Dr. Fearon travels in her car, packing the material that she anticipates needing based on the nature of the visit.
+For existing house call clients: Dr. Fearon travels in her car, packing the material that she anticipates needing based on the nature of the visit.
 If your pet's illness is more critical, they are probably best seen in the clinic where Dr. Fearon has the resources to diagnose and treat them as soon as possible.
 Dogs are usually examined on the floor of their favorite room or in the back yard on a nice day.
 Since cats often like to hide when visitors arrive, it's helpful to have them contained in a bathroom or laundry room prior to the appointment.
 She's happy to call from the driveway instead of ringing the doorbell, allowing the animal to stay where they are until she gets there, usually 15 minutes on either side of the scheduled appointment time.

 What towns do you serve?

-Home Veterinary Services, L.L.C. serves Trumbull, Fairfield, Stratford, Easton, Monroe and parts of Bridgeport and Shelton.
+For existing clients only: Home Veterinary Services, L.L.C. serves Trumbull, Fairfield, Stratford, Easton, Monroe and parts of Bridgeport and Shelton.
 If scheduling permits, Dr. Fearon is willing to travel outside her area for a home euthanasia.

 At what age can I have my pet spayed or neutered?